-To practice Beginner’s Mind, one needs to slow things down to identify their expectations and to drop their preconceived judgments.
+To practice Beginner’s Mind, all you need to do is slow things down to a point where you can identify any expectations that come up, and then to drop those preconceived judgments.

-Replace statements such as “I know” with basic questions like “how” and “why”.
+Replace “I know” type of thoughts with basic questions like “how” and “why”.

 Life is supposed to be an adventure.

-With the Beginner’s Mind, we learn to bring fresh perspectives to things we’ve seen.
+With the Beginner’s Mind, you can learn to bring fresh perspectives to things you’ve already seen.

-And, most importantly, we learn not to take anything for granted.
+And, most importantly, you learn not to take anything for granted.